Print Edit: A Sleek Look for Erin Little

 A spread from the beginning of Erin’s Commercial book

 Erin was great to work with on this project and communicated her thoughts, concerns and ideas without any hesitation.
 I appreciated that she did her research ahead of time and knew what kind of book she wanted and where she wanted to get it printed.
-Going into this project, we realized we had a limited time frame to work within in order to get her prepped for the reviews, but with careful planning and focus, it was relatively stress free.
+Going into this project, we realized that we had a limited time frame to work with in order to get her ready for the reviews, but with careful planning and focus, we were able to get everything done relatively stress free.

 Within a few weeks Erin sent us two copies of the portfolio for us to keep in-house for upcoming portfolio events, with a thank you note on her lovely letterhead voicing how happy she was: